 Diseases of the thyroid gland are quite frequent.
 Everyone has ever heard of disorders such as hyper or hypothyroidism, thyroid nodules or even thyroid cancer.
 However, few people know the reality of these pathologies or how they are treated.

 In many cases, it is necessary to perform an organ removal, through an operation called thyroidectomy.
 This implies living without a thyroid.
-In this article we explain why it is done and if a normal life can be carried out after surgery.
+In this article we explain why it is done if a normal life can be carried out after surgery.

 Why do you have to live without a thyroid?